 Click on an offering mode for more details.

 This unit is the point of entry for students who are native or near-native speakers of German.
 It integrates speaking, reading and writing, aural comprehension, grammar and syntax with materials drawn from German literary, social and cultural history.
 Utilising methods from visual history and German cultural studies, and focusing on the analysis of historical images and the study as well as discussion of selected texts, students are introduced to central issues in twentieth-century German speaking societies (with a particular focus on 1900–1961).
 All classes are conducted in German only.
 The workshop focuses on further reading, understanding and discussion of German history, literature and culture through the study of films and texts.
 The unit leads to GRMN1406 German Studies 6.

 Students gain an increased level of competency in all four macro skills—listening to, speaking, reading and writing German corresponding to proficiency Level B1 and upwards of the Common European Framework of Reference for Languages (Gemeinsamer Europaischer Referenzrahmen).
 Students develop an increased awareness of inter cultural understanding and of language learning, as well as research skills and communication strategies and increased awareness of how languages work in general.

 Availability Location Mode Semester 1 UWA (Perth) Face to face

 - Level 1 core unit in the GRMNA German Studies major sequence

 - Level 1 elective

-- Students are able to (1) gain an increased level of competency in all four macro skills—listening to, speaking, reading and writing German corresponding to proficiency Level B1 and upwards of the Common European Framework of Reference for Languages (Gemeinsamer Europaischer Referenzrahmen) and (2) develop an increased awareness of intercultural understanding and of language learning, as well as research skills and communication strategies.
+Students are able to (1) demonstrate an increased level of competency in all four macro skills—listening to, speaking, reading and writing German corresponding to proficiency Level B1 and upwards of the Common European Framework of Reference for Languages (Gemeinsamer Europaischer Referenzrahmen) and (2) demonstrate an increased awareness of intercultural understanding and of language learning, as well as research skills and communication strategies.

 - Unit Coordinator(s)